drseg/swift-fsm/README.md

 #### Literal Expression Implementations

 FSMValue conforms to `ExpressibleByIntegerLiteral`, `ExpressibleByFloatLiteral`, `ExpressibleByArrayLiteral`, `ExpressibleByDictionaryLiteral`, `ExpressionByNilLiteral`, and `ExpressionByStringLiteral` forwarding to the wrapped type where relevant.
 It also forwards conformances to `Equatable`, `Comparable`, and `AdditiveArithmetic` where relevant, as well as `RandomAccessCollection` and its parent protocols for Arrays, and subscript access for Dictionaries.
-Finally, it also forwards `CustomStringConvertible`, which also covers most uses of `ExpressibleByStringInterpolation`.
+Finally, it forwards `CustomStringConvertible`, which also covers most uses of `ExpressibleByStringInterpolation`.

 A few examples: